ishanj01/xGradio-Application/README (5).md

 3. Plot Generation Function:

-Checks if the given columns exist in the CSV.
+1.Checks if the given columns exist in the CSV.

-Plots a graph of y_column vs x_column using Matplotlib.
+2.Plots a graph of y_column vs x_column using Matplotlib.

-Saves the plot as plot.png and returns the file path.
+3.Saves the plot as plot.png and returns the file path.

 ```bash
   def generate_plot(df, x_column, y_column):